Lights out: poor governance and Africa's energy crisis

 It's time for Africa as a whole step up the pace today to create a bright new energy environment tomorrow.

-Max Jarrett is the Director of the Africa Progress Panel
+Max Jarrett is the Director-in-charge of the Africa Progress Panel